Sebbia/antora-builder/README.md

 ## Quick start

-Frist you have to install docker and docker-compose
+Frist you have to install docker and docker-compose.

 Run this in terminal:
 ```